Darkstalkers Chronicle: The Chaos Tower: Gameplay

-The game has all the characters from prior installments of the series and includes all the endings and moves from the games: Darkstalkers, Night Warriors: Darkstalkers' Revenge, and Darkstalkers 3.
+The game has all the characters from prior installments of the series and includes all the endings and moves from the games: Darkstalkers: The Night Warriors, Night Warriors: Darkstalkers' Revenge / Vampire Hunter, Darkstalkers 3 / Vampire Savior, and the Japan-only arcade updates Vampire Hunter 2 and Vampire Savior 2.
 The complete soundtracks from all three games are also selectable based on play style.
-However, the levels, selection screen, and character endings are all from Vampire Savior 2.
+The levels, selection screen, and character endings are all from Vampire Savior 2.

 Reception

 Famitsu magazine gave the original Dreamcast version of the game a score of 31 out of 40.
 Darkstalkers Chronicle: The Chaos Tower has the Metacritic score of 74 out of 100.

 It was one of the three games nominated by GameSpot for the title of the Best Fighting Game of 2005, as (at the time) "probably the best portable fighting game ever made".
 In 2010, GamesRadar included Darkstalkers Chronicle among five PSP "essentials that are genuinely essential", adding: "This 2D fighter is seldom mentioned these days, which is frankly criminal".
 In 2011, Complex ranked it as the 41st best fighting game of all time.